hayleywheeler/SML209-2018/index.md

 <p> On this site, you will be able to learn and revise the following content. </p>
 <ul style="color:red;"> <li> Basic vocabulary; who you are, how old you are, where you live, places and food. </li>
-<li> Basic grammar;basic verb conjugation, masculine and feminine nouns and adjectives. </li>
+<li> Basic grammar; basic verb conjugation, masculine and feminine nouns and adjectives. </li>
 <li> Pronunciation </li>
 <li> And most importantly, how to act like a real Spaniard. </li></ul> </font>